laminas/laminas-stratigility/README.md

 }
 ```

-Internally, `MiddlewarePipe` creates an instance of `Zend\Stratigility\Next`, feeding it its queue, executes it, and returns a response.
+Internally, `MiddlewarePipe` creates an instance of `Laminas\Stratigility\Next`, feeding it its queue, executes it, and returns a response.

 ### Next

-`Zend\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.
+`Laminas\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.

 Because `Psr\Http\Message`'s interfaces are immutable, if you make changes to your Request and/or Response instances, you will have new instances, and will need to make these known to the next middleware in the chain. `Next` expects these arguments for every invocation.
 Additionally, if an error condition has occurred, you may pass an optional third argument, `$err`, representing the error condition.